flutter/plugins/packages/path-provider/README.md

 # path_provider

-Flutter plugin for finding commonly used locations on the filesystem.
+A Flutter plugin for finding commonly used locations on the filesystem.
 Supports iOS and Android.

 ## Usage